 - Too much cleaning can damage coins.
 Keep an eye on the process and look for wear or pitting.

-How to Clean Coins – Related Cleaning Information
+How to Clean Coins Safely – Related Cleaning Information

-How to clean old coins (identifying those old, crusty, rusty coins)
+How to clean old coins found in the ground (identifying those old, crusty, rusty coins)

 Those rusty/crusty old coins should clean up nicely in something that vibrates bullet casings.
 I’ve seen people discuss this in a forum and have had success using a mix of aquarium gravel, a little dish soap, plus a couple of tablespoons of water.
 You’ll need to run it for quite a while – some have said all night but I’d prefer daytime so you can keep an eye on it.